DaBovz/WaterVibrationProj/Updates.md

 7/16/25
 Improved the stack of thin sponges by carving the bottom 3 layers to have a smaller diameter so it fits the cone shape of the speaker.
 Also, I lowered the amplitude of the noise to prevent greater chaotic ripples.
 I am aiming to look for a solution so that the stack of sponges doesn't shift at all when the sound is played.
 Either some sort of more-frictiony material on the parts where the sponge and speaker touch or something else completely different from the sponge tower.

+7/21/25

+Made a Lego stand/structure to hold the speaker up straight and level.
+Continued using the sponge base to hold the petri dish above the speaker.
+Also used a flashlight level with the water to help view the ripples.

+Science stuff:

+Chaotic ripples/patterns in the water isn't as straight forward as the sound being too high frequency.

+It depends on the energy buildup in the water.
+When there is too much energy in the system, the system will become unstable and chaotic.
+The energy depends on a multitude of factors:

+- Frequency: Controls how rapidly energy is delivered to the water

+- Amplitude/Volume: Changes the amount of energy per wave

+- Time the sound is played: The longer the sound is being played, the more energy will accumulate in the water system.

+All can be altered with the python script but I'm planning on choosing just one to be the independent variable while keeping the others controlled.
+However, time is the trickiest as even low frequencies will eventually become chaotic if given enough time.
+I think that the best course of action would be to keep a controlled amplitude, make the independent variable the frequency, and also only record up to frequencies where the ripples show some stability that can be recorded before it becomes chaotic.

+Additional Notes:
+Ohms in speakers means the electrical resistance which controls how much current flows through the speaker in this case.
+So overall, lower Ohms means more current and higher Ohms means less current.
+Furthermore, more current means more energy/current which in this case means louder volume.
+So lower Ohms means higher volume and vice versa in our case.

+I created another possible experiment that is similar to the current one but instead of sound, it is slightly simpler.
+However, it still has similar concepts of water ripples and fluid dynamics.
+Possible issues of this idea is that the change of height may not have a significant enough impact on the wavelength of the ripples.
+Although it has a more direct impact on the amplitude of the waves, measuring the change in amplitude would be very difficult.
+Diagram below: